 The NSU Libraries system is composed of the Alvin Sherman Library, Health Professions Division Library, Panza Maurer Law Library, and the Oceanographic Campus Library.
 The holdings of all of the NSU libraries are accessible online to NSU students, faculty and staff, both on campus and off.
 Online databases along with traditional holdings provide full-text resources for books and periodicals.
-Interlibrary Loan is available through regional and national organizations such as the Online Computer Library Center (OCLC), the Southeast Florida Library Information Network (SEFLIN), the Consortium of Southeastern Law Libraries (COSELL), and the National Library of

-Medicine (NLM) and provide broad access to a wide range of materials to supplement the NSU Libraries.
+Interlibrary Loan is available through regional and national organizations such as the Online Computer Library Center (OCLC), the Southeast Florida Library Information Network (SEFLIN), the Consortium of Southeastern Law Libraries (COSELL), and the National Library of Medicine (NLM) and provide broad access to a wide range of materials to supplement the NSU Libraries.

-For further information on the NSU libraries, visit http://www.nova.edu/community/libraries.html.
+For further information on the NSU libraries, visit Libraries at Nova Southeastern University.